azazellochg/Imagic/README.md

 #####sort_var

-You may use the following script to sort you classums after MSA-CLASS run.
+You may use the following script to sort you classums by intra-class variance after MSA-CLASS run.

 The input parameters are: